 We needed a place to stay on the way to Portland, after the final day of hiking the Redwood National and State Park.
-We had to be in Portland on Friday afternoon and didn’t want to spend seven or eight hours driving up from Northern California.
+We had to be in Portland on Friday afternoon and didn’t want to spend a whole day driving up from California.
 Grants Pass, Oregon, just across the California border made a logical stop for us.
 We ultimately selected the Weasku Inn and Resort after researching on TripAdvisor and Booking.com.

 This independent property was located right on the Rogue River, just a couple miles from the center of town.
 The Weasku Inn and Resort resort consists of many cabins clustered around the grounds.
-Parking is located on the upper edge of the property near the main road and lodge (housing reception and the dining area).
+Parking is located on the upper edge of the property near the main road and lodge.

 Our cabin was located just a couple dozen meters from the parking lot, but far enough away not to hear the traffic.
 We were pleasantly surprised by the sheer size of our cabin.
 It was a large studio apartment with a combined living/dining area, with the sleeping area towards the back.
 The bathroom was located opposite of the bedroom wall.